 - 1. Health Maintenance Organizations (HMO).
 This Plan is an HMO.
 Turn to this section for a brief description of HMOs and how they work. - 2.
 How we change for 2000.
 If you are a current member and want to see how we have changed, read this section. - 3.
 How to get benefits.
 Make sure you read this section; it tells you how to get services and how we operate. - 4.
 What to do if we deny your claim or request for service.
 This section tells you what to do if you disagree with our decision not to pay for your claim or to deny your request for a service. - 5.
 Benefits.
-Look here to see the benefits we will provide as well as specific exclusions and limitations. - 6.
+Look here to see the benefits we will provide as well as specific exclusions and limitations.
+You will also find information about non-FEHB benefits. - 6.
 General exclusions Things we don't cover.
 Look here to see benefits that we will not provide. - 7.
 Limitations Rules that affect your benefits.
 This section describes limits that can affect your benefits. - 8.
-FEHB FACTS.
+FEHB facts.
 Read this for information about the Federal Employees Health Benefits (FEHB) Program.